Monkeypox (MPX) & HIV

 If you think you have symptoms of monkeypox, contact your healthcare provider for advice.
 If possible, phone the clinic before you attend so they can prepare for your appointment.
 Your healthcare provider will help you get a test for monkeypox and advise you on what steps to take to stay healthy and protect other people.

 If you have symptoms, reduce close physical contact with any sexual partners, friends and family to protect them from the virus.
-If possible, isolate at home until you no longer have a rash or your lesions have dried, scabbed over and fallen off.
+If possible, isolate at home, including from pets, until you no longer have a rash or your lesions have dried, scabbed over and fallen off.
 Try to stay in an area of your home separate from other household members, such as a different room and away from shared areas.
 To reduce the risk to your household, wear a facemask and cover your skin lesions if you need to use shared rooms.
 If you must leave your home for medical appointments or other urgent needs, wear a facemask, cover your lesions and avoid using crowded public transport.

 What do I do if I am in contact with someone with monkeypox?